For more than 12 years now, Outdoor Adventure Canada

 dedicated column on the subject.
 The new feature section will be coming

-Here is a quick peek at what is new in this issue...
+Here is a quick peek at the current issue...

 and Deep - Songs for the Heart of the Paddler This is a great compilation of tunes to listen to